-The One Book Program
+2016-2017 One Book

-2012-2013 One Book is
+2016-2017 One Book Author

-2013-2014 One Book is
+Intern with One Book

 About the One Book Program

+University and community One Book programs have been established nationwide to promote literacy and to engage all members of a given community in a lively, intellectual conversation based on their shared reading experience.
+In this way, students, staff, faculty and alumni will share a common University experience: the One Book.
 In January 2008, Wells Fargo generously donated funds to establish a One Book Program at Sacramento State.
 The One Book Program is a campus-wide initiative encompassing all disciplines, all class levels, and all members of the campus community.
-Bridging literacy and community service, participants read preselected books, engage in discussions with the authors, and take part in service projects that address contemporary social issues raised by the books.
+Bridging literacy and community service, participants read pre-selected books, engage in discussions with the authors, and take part in service projects that address contemporary social issues raised by the books.

-About the One Book Selection Committee
+One Book Selection Process

 • Accessibility and appeal to all community members

-Quality of writing
+• Quality of writing

-Encourages interdisciplinary thought and sparks passionate discussion in a variety of courses and contexts
+• Encourages interdisciplinary thought and sparks passionate discussion in a variety of courses and contexts

-Explores diverse cultural perspectives
+• Explores diverse cultural perspectives

-Provides challenging opportunities for new learning and exploration
+• Provides challenging opportunities for new learning and exploration

-Addresses contemporary issues
+• Addresses contemporary issues